Today, it’s all about TikTok. Yup, you read that right.

 If you want to see how to do this, then check out the video at the top of this post.

 Before we move onto Ad Set details, let’s talk about advertising objectives really quickly.

-Similar to other networks, advertising objectives just help you select the targeting and social media budget that will be used for your ads.
+Similar to other networks, advertising objectives just help you select the targeting and maximize your social media budget that will be used for your ads.

 If you choose website conversions, TikTok will show your ad to people more likely to buy.

 If you want traffic, they’ll show it to people who are more likely to click.